mnfwu/p5-glsl-vite-template/README.md

-# p5-vite-template
+# p5 and vite with glsl shaders
-A barebones starter for p5.js that utilizes Vite for quick reloads and a better overall p5 experience.
+A barebones starter for p5.js set up with glsl shaders and vite.

 After cloning or downloading run
 `npm i`